linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/09 5 The Private Sector and Central Government Debt C.md

 ---
-aliases:
-- The Private Sector and Central Government Debt Crisis
+title: The Private Sector and Central Government Debt Crisis
-tags: null
-key_concepts: null
-parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke
+parent_directory: "II.
+Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full"
-  Ray Dalio Full
-cssclasses: academia
-title: '09 - Chapter 5: The Private Sector and Central Government Debt Crisis (Stages 1-4)'
+formatted: 2025-12-21 07:20:00 AM
+formatter_model: grok-code-fast-1
+cli-tool: opencode
 primary_tags:
   - debt crisis
+  - private sector debt
+  - government debt crisis
+  - central bank crisis
-- big cycle
+  - debt cycle stages
-- future cuts
-- most importantly banks
-- global geopolitical orders
 secondary_tags:
-- domestic political orders
-- country's central bank
-- two big types
+  - big debt cycle
-- private sector
-- last 100 years
-- archetypical sequence
-- government's debt
+  - monetary policy
-- greater detail
+  - fiscal policy
-- even more borrowing
-- another currency
+  - currency devaluation
-- i.e., too much debt
+  - reserve selling
-- several years
+  - inflation dynamics
-tags_extracted: '2025-12-18T18:02:32.076693'
-tags_method: max_quality_v1
+cssclasses: academia
 ---

-# 09_5_The_Private_Sector_and_Central_Government_Debt_C
-## AND CENTRAL

-### BANKS GOING

-### BROKE
+## The Private Sector and Central Government Debt Crisis

 The same basic sequence of events that leads central governments and central banks to go broke has happened repeatedly throughout history, and it isn't well understood.
 The purpose of Part II is to describe it so that it is well understood.
 In it, I provide a template of the typical case and the most important reasons for the two major types of cases: 1) those in which the debt is denominated in currency that the country's central bank can print and 2) those in which the debt is denominated in currency that the central bank can't print.
 Then I devote Chapter 8 to providing an overview of the five forces that make up what I call the Big Cycle, which drives all major changes in monetary systems, domestic political orders, and global geopolitical orders.
 After I make that clear, in Part III, I will review how this Big Cycle, starting in 1865 and continuing until now, has transpired relative to the archetypal timeless and universal template.

-### CHAPTER 4
+## CHAPTER 4

 ### THE ARCHETYPICAL SEQUENCE